Raising the Team IQ

-"My specialty is sewing together different departments in a company.
-This naturally results from doing real work with them, increasing trust, reducing fear, and making honest progress.
-My company is called Humans and Technology for good reason." --Alistair Cockburn
+"I bring organizations across departments closer together, by doing real work with them, by increasing trust, reducing fear, and making honest progress.
+Humans and Technology is my company's name for good reason." --Dr Alistair Cockburn

 alistair teaching on gray background